Aizhenii/CS1400-FInal-Project/README.md

-This is a simple two player stategy game.
+This is a simple two player stategy game and my first time ever using C++.

 You have a set of game pieces on your side.
 Each turn you can only move each piece 2 grids.
 You can end your turn any time by pressing the red button on the side.